snakorse/erda-release/README.md

 6. Visit the URL `http://dice.erda-demo.erda.io` on your browser machine which set the `/etc/hosts`

-   - Note that you need to open the 80, 443 and 6443 ports of SLB
+   - Note that you need to open the 80, 443 and 6443 ports of the **LB machine**